dslab-epfl/svshi/svshi/documentation/documentation.md

 SVSHI is great, but it has some important **limitations**:

 - We lose the decentralized aspect of KNX, as most logic is _centralized_: if the host running SVSHI goes down, the KNX system does not work anymore.
 - We do not use the full potential of the devices: in Python, we implement sometimes behaviors that could be done by the device itself on its own with the right ETS configuration.
-This is due to the fact that two push-buttons do not necessarily have the same settings available, so SVSHI uses the most basic ones that are always available (see [Section 1.2.4](#124-knx-devices)).
+This is since two push-buttons do not necessarily have the same settings available, so SVSHI uses the most basic ones that are always available (see [Section 1.2.4](#124-knx-devices)).
 - We still need to use ETS to program devices the first time an app is installed and this can be a cause of errors.
 However, this programming is mostly limited to group addresses assignment, which is aided by the `assignment.txt` and `assignment.csv` files that SVSHI outputs on a successful compilation.
-- SVSHI itself is not verified, so we do not yet provide 100% verified smart infrastructures.
+- SVSHI itself is not verified and thus stays for now in the Trusted Computing Base (TCB).

 ### 5.4 Future work